WEDDING PHOTOGRAPHY FAQ’s

 How did you get started in wedding photography?

 I started planning a summit bid for Mt.
 Everest in the early part of 2000.
 I made a check-list of what I needed to purchase and learn.
-I trained and climbed mountains, took classes, trained in crevasse rescue, wilderness survival skills, trained with fellow mountaineers who made the summit of Everest.
+I trained and climbed mountains, took classes, trained in crevasse rescue, wilderness survival skills, trained with fellow mountaineers who made the summit of Everest without oxygen.
 I took up photography seriously as a hobby in order to capture the sheer awesomeness and power of the mountain I would be climbing.
 I wanted to capture the intimidating Epic radness of what I viewed since I only had one chance.
 A friend of mine was shooting weddings at the time.
 I thought wedding photographers were mostly women who told the bridesmaids to turn around and blow kisses, which I hated.
 As I tagged along with a friend for a few weddings, I decided wedding photography wasn’t actually bad.
 Quite the opposite, it was a genius creative outlet waiting to be explored.
-Little would I know what would happen as a result.
+Little did I know what would happen as a result.

 What if something happens to you and you can’t photograph my wedding?